-After we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
-Looks kinda like a spotted cow, doesn’t it?
+Then, after we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
+However, it looks kinda like a spotted cow, doesn’t it?

-Once the filler was cured, my sander came out to play making it all nice and ready for paint – the fun part!
+Next, once the filler was cured, my sander came out to play making it all nice and ready for paint – the fun part!
 At first I couldn’t decide between a couple ways to go with this.
-In the end, my kids and I thought it would be perfect in Barn Red.
+In the end, my kids and I thought it would be perfect in a rustic red.

-Using my Fan Brush to give it two coats, letting it cure in between.
+I give the chair two coats, letting it cure in between.
 It’s starting to look mighty spiffy now, isn’t it?
-While the paint was curing, I reupholstered the seat and made a coordinating pillow. woot!
+While the paint cures, I reupholstered the seat and made a coordinating pillow. woot!

-Here is my child’s rocking chair relieved of it’s awful nails and upholstery and ready to go making some little one very happy.
+My child’s rocking chair is now relieved of its awful nails and upholstery.
+It’s ready to some little one very happy.

-No more ugly polyester upholstery and whole lot more fun.
+Finally, no more ugly polyester upholstery and whole lot more fun.
 Yay!
-When little people get to have their own spot to sit and read or play, it truly makes them feel special.
+Not only do little people get to have their own spot to sit and read or play, but it also truly makes them feel special.

 This was totally fun for me to do and hopefully inspires you to see past the worn down look and envision the new.
-Do pin and share so others can be inspired too!
+In addition, pin and share so others can be inspired too!